 The Best 2 Year Degree Programs for Medical Careers While some medical careers in healthcare require extensive schooling and additional training, others can be obtained after completing a two-year degree program.
 Two-year medical degree programs can often be pursued at community colleges, junior colleges, technical colleges and universities.
 Regardless of the program, learners can expect…

 What do you want to become?

-Career Overview: Athletic Trainers prevent, diagnose and treat injuries, illnesses and conditions relating to the muscles and bones.
+Athletic Trainer Job Description: Athletic Trainers prevent, diagnose and treat injuries, illnesses and conditions relating to muscles and bones.

 Become an Athletic Trainer

 An Athletic Trainer (or “AT”) is a healthcare professional who specializes in treating muscle or bone injuries, illnesses or conditions in clients of all ages.
 In doing this, they must first evaluate an injury for condition prior to diagnosis.
 Once this diagnosis has been made, an Athletic Trainer will develop and implement a comprehensive treatment program, often involving rehabilitation exercises and procedures.
 Before entering this field, learners should educate themselves on all of the pros and cons of being an Athletic Trainer.

 These professionals are qualified to provide first aid or emergency care in urgent scenarios, apply protective for preventative devices (braces, tape, bandages, etc.) and performing administrative tasks.
 These tasks can include filing reports, maintaining client records, scheduling appointments, making phone calls and more.

 Furthermore, Athletic Trainers work closely with Family Physicians, Dietitians, Registered Nurses, Chiropractors, Massage Therapists and other healthcare professionals, referring their services to clients as needed, or consulting with them to ensure that a client is receiving the highest quality care designed for results.